stackforge/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

 multiple ESX host clusters via single vCenter server.

-.. note:: In 5.x environments that use vCenter as the hypervisor, the Nova-compute service runs only on Controller nodes.
+.. note:: In 5.x environments that use vCenter as the hypervisor, the nova-compute service runs only on Controller nodes.

-   In future Fuel releases, the plan is to change the relation between a Nova-compute service and an ESX host cluster from one-to-many to one-to-one.
+   In 6.0 Fuel release, the relation between a Nova-compute service and an ESXi host cluster was changed from one-to-many to one-to-one (so-called 1-1 mapping).
-   In other words, to manage multiple ESX host clusters, you will need to run multiple Nova-compute services.
+   In other words, to manage multiple ESXi host clusters, you now need to run multiple Nova-compute services.

 The vCenter driver makes management convenient from both the OpenStack Dashboard (:ref:`horizon-term`)